 VAT on services from overseas suppliers used in the UK

 You must account for UK reverse charge VAT on most services received from overseas suppliers.
 This increases the cost to the project of such a purchase by 20%.
 For a non-business research contract, this VAT is not recoverable and is a cost to the department.
-More information is here.
+More information can be found on the Finance webpages.
 Most funders view VAT as an eligible cost but there are exceptions.

 VAT if a collaborator is a commercial body

 If the University has jointly applied for grant funding with a company, and the University is the lead, any invoices we receive from that company will be subject to VAT.
 If the company is based outside the UK (and therefore not charging VAT) 20% VAT must be accounted for on their invoices under the “reverse charge” rules.

 The University is best protected against exchange rate fluctuations when contracts are conducted in sterling.
 In certain circumstances, where payment for goods/services cannot be made in sterling, some involvement by Treasury may be appropriate.
 More information can be found on the Finance website.

 For Research income, X5 rates should be used to convert a sterling budget into the currency of the grant award.
 The rates available on the X5 system are for USD and Euro and can be found on the Research Services rates pages.
 Other currency rates must be obtained by contacting Treasury.
 Please note that these approved X5 exchange rates are only used to calculate income to the University and must not be used to calculate expenditure.

 If the project needs to purchase non-staff items from abroad in a foreign currency, or calculate budgets for collaborators or sub-contractors, the department should contact the Treasury team to obtain an appropriate rate.